marklogic/marklogic-contentpump/README.md

 ## Release Note

+### What's New in mlcp and Hadoop Connector 8.0.6.4

+- mlcp supports batch transform of imported documents with significant performance improvement
+- mlcp allows per-document setting of document permissions, collections, temporal collections and quality through a transform function

 ### What's New in mlcp and Hadoop Connector 8.0-6

 - mlcp distributed mode supports MapR 5.1, HDP 2.4 and CDH 5.8